Art of the Pie Goes to the James Beard Awards

 We caught a ride uptown and walked a bit on 5th Avenue, stopping in for a few minutes at St Patrick’s Cathedral, passing by Rockefeller Center, and seeing the lions outside of the New York Public Library.
 Then we opened the doors at 500 5th Avenue and took the elevator up to the offices of my publisher, W.W.
 Norton/The Countryman Press.
 My wonderful agent, Ann Treistman, took us around to meet everybody in the office, most all of whom had worked in some capacity on the book.
 It was really special to meet W. Drake McFeely, the chairman and president of W.W.
 Norton, too!

-Then Ann, Duncan and I piled in a cab and off we headed to the big event, the James Beard Media Awards held at the Chelsea Piers.
+Then Ann, my son, and I piled in a cab and off we headed to the big event, the James Beard Media Awards held at the Chelsea Piers.

 A lot of luminaries in the food world were there like